 You can use the Provider & Pharmacy Directory to find the network pharmacy you want to use.
 There are changes to our network of pharmacies for next year.
-An updated Provider & Pharmacy Directory is located on our website at allwell.pahealthwellness.com.
+An updated Provider & Pharmacy Directory is located on our website at www.wellcare.com/allwellPA.
 You may also call Member Services for updated provider information or to ask us to mail you a Provider & Pharmacy Directory.
-Please review the 2021 Provider & Pharmacy Directory to see which pharmacies are in our network.
+Please review the 2022 Provider & Pharmacy Directory to see which pharmacies are in our network.